Aspirer577/auto-annotated-portfolio/content/pages/index.md

     subtitle: >-
       Programming has always intrigued me with its endless possibilities to create and innovate.
-I enjoy solving complex problems and building solutions that make an impact.With expertise in Python, Java, C#, JavaScript, React, Node.js, and SQL, I am passionate about crafting efficient software and exploring the intersection of web development, data science, and machine learning.
+I enjoy solving complex problems and building solutions that make an impact.
     actions: []
     colors: colors-f
     backgroundSize: full